Applying & fees

 Medium scale building and land use permits at the Department of Permitting require completion of Permit Submittal Services (PSS) before formal permit application.
 The PSS process is designed to provide advance screening of a permit application prior to actual permit intake.
 The PSS process will provide applicants with specific feedback and identify technical red flags before the applicant submits the formal permit application.
 This feedback will allow the applicant to prepare a more complete and accurate application package which should make the permit review process simpler and faster.
 After completion of the PSS process, there are several options for permit intake; by appointment, by mail, or by drop-off.

 The types of permits that require the PSS process before permit intake generally are larger and more complex than the simple projects that qualify as an over the counter permit, but not large or complex enough to trigger a mandatory pre-application meeting.
 For projects that fall into this intermediate category, PSS is among the first steps to ensure that a complete permit application is ready for review.
-The list of applicable permit types, qualifications, and submittal items can be found on the Permit Submittal Services Information and Submittal Checklist and Permit Submittal Services Request Form.
+The list of applicable permit types, qualifications, and submittal items can be found on the Permitting Submittal Services Checklist.
 The current 2017-18 Fee Guides are effective January 1, 2017.
 If your project proposal does not qualify for the PSS process, then please see the next section below regarding intake and scheduling an appointment.

 Intake of larger building and land use permit applications at the Permitting Department is conducted by arranging an appointment through the Permitting Customer Service Permit Center.
 These larger permit types typically require a pre-application meeting prior to permit intake and are assigned a dedicated Project Manager.
 As part of the pre-application process you will receive a list of the items required at permit intake as well as a Fee Estimate detailing the permit fees.